US stocks fall Wednesday as bank worries spread to Europe

 Stocks are back to falling on Wall Street Wednesday as worries worsen about the strength of banks on both sides of the Atlantic.

-The S&P 500 was 1.5% lower in morning trading, while markets in Europe fell more sharply as shares of Switzerland’s Credit Suisse tumbled to a record low.
-The Dow Jones Industrial Average was down 482 points, or 1.5%, at 31,672 as of 10:15 a.m.
-Eastern time, while the Nasdaq composite was 1.2% lower.
+The S&P 500 was 1.3% lower in midday trading, while markets in Europe fell more sharply as shares of Switzerland’s Credit Suisse tumbled to a record low.
+The Dow Jones Industrial Average was down 461 points, or 1.4%, at 31,694 as of 11:15 a.m.
+Eastern time after earlier being down as many as 639 points.
+The Nasdaq composite was 0.9% lower.

 Much of the damage is seen as the result of the Federal Reserve’s fastest barrage of hikes to interest rates in decades.
 The Fed has pulled its key overnight rate to a range of 4.50% to 4.75%, up from virtually zero at the start of last year, in hopes of driving down painfully high inflation.